Mortgage Repayment & Comparison

 What is a Mortgage Calculator?

 In an effort to minimise stress and anxiety when applying for a home loan, more and more borrowers are turning to useful tools – many of which can be found online.
-These tools include mortgage calculators, a unique piece of software that can help a potential home loan applicant to calculate how much they can afford to borrow and the amount that they should expect to repay.
+These tools include mortgage loan calculators, a unique piece of software that can help a potential home loan applicant to calculate how much they can afford to borrow and the amount that they should expect to repay.

 What is a mortgage calculator?